Language GANs Falling Short: Empirical Results

 \section{Empirical Results}

-Empowered with this evaluation approach, we examine several recent GAN text generation models and compare against an MLE baseline.
+Using our evaluation approach (Section \ref{sec:new_nlg}), we examine several recent GAN text generation models and compare against an MLE baseline.
 The experiments consist of two parts: synthetic data generation and long-text generation.
-We provide strong empirical evidence from both parts that MLE trained models reliably outperform Textual GANs in the the quality-diversity space.
+We provide strong empirical evidence for both types of data that MLE trained models reliably outperform textual GANs in the quality-diversity space.
 For these experiments, we only use temperature tuning, as it is the only technique that gives a smooth control over said trade-off whilst being computationally efficient (see Section \ref{sec:joint}).